eirikhoye/airr_tools/README.md

 ```

-The hill_all.tsv can be loaded in R, and ggplot2 can easily produce publication quality figures with the following code:
+The hill_<sample>.tsv files can be loaded in R, and ggplot2 can easily produce publication quality figures with the following code:

 ```
 library(tidyverse)